-I wrote this little ditty nearly five years ago.
+I wrote this little ditty nearly seven years ago.
+Where do the years go?!
 It turns out that over the years this little grateful – vs – thankful tale attracts a great deal of traffic to our site, about this time, every year.
 Which tells me I’m not alone in my thought process of trying to distinguish between the two.

 Grateful -vs- Thankful (2014)

 Is there a difference between grateful and thankful?
 Thankful is a synonym for grateful – and vice versa – but somehow they don’t seem completely in sync.
 Is it just me?

 Forty-eight days ago we began the next chapter in our lives and I think anytime anyone goes through a major life shift, it lends itself to reflection.
 To be at this point in our lives I am exceedingly grateful.
 Or am I thankful?
 I went looking for inspiration on the subject.

 “As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”

 “Let us rise up and be thankful, for if we didn’t learn a lot today, at least we learned a little, and if we didn’t learn a little, at least we didn’t get sick, and if we got sick, at least we didn’t die; so, let us all be thankful.”

 Is expressing gratitude the same as giving thanks?
 I’m not so certain.
 And then I came across this:

 “Thankfulness is the beginning of gratitude.
 Gratitude is the completion of thankfulness.
 Thankfulness may consist merely of words.
 Gratitude is shown in acts.“